Manuhob/Transversing-files-in-system/README.md

 # Transversing-files-in-system
-This is an exercise to write scripts on python to read and display files of the system.
+This is an exercise on writing scripts in python to read and display files of the system.

 ## The specifics

-The script searches for pdf files on the given directory, whose size is larger than 0.01 Mb and prints the first 20 results in the left first order.
+The script searches for pdf files on the given directory, whose size is larger than 0.01 Mb, and prints the first 20 results in the left-first order.

 ## How to use it